zackumar/newspaper_snippets/README.md

 pip install -r requirements.txt
 ```

-Just because I'm currently using a NodeJS module for Instagram, you'll need to also instal those dependencies.
+Just because I'm currently using a NodeJS module for Instagram, you'll need to also install those dependencies.

 ```bash
 npm install